MortalityReporting/RavenDocs/docs/source/technicalManual/mdiApi.rst

 ||                     ||            ||         || bundles.
 If [id] is supplied, then this should be                          |
 ||                     ||            ||         || Bundle - Document MDI to EDRS                                              |
 +----------------------+-------------+----------+-----------------------------------------------------------------------------+

+\* Type for date or dateTime is defined as string for MDI-API.
+This is to support a `date parameter search in FHIR <https://hl7.org/fhir/r4/search.html#date>`_.
+The first two characters support date range search.

 Please note that the Search parameters related to patient are formatted with “.” (dot).
 In FHIR, this means that the search parameters after “.” are *part* of patient parameter in Parameters resource.